-If you're required by law to get an SR-22 in Montana, you're not the only one.
-This relatively standard insurance requirement is sometimes requested after a citation like a DUI conviction, a ticket for driving without proof of insurance, an at-fault collision with substantial property damage, a citation for driving with a suspended license, or accruing too many points on your license.
+If you need an SR-22 certificate to obtain auto insurance in Montana, you're not the only one.
+This relatively standard requirement is sometimes necessary after a driving violation like a DUI, a citation for driving with no insurance, an at-fault crash, driving with a suspended license, or amassing too many points on your license.

-Getting cheap insurance with an SR-22 in Montana might not be easy, but it never hurts to try.
-We explored how much a Montana SR-22 usually costs and how to easily get one — let’s take a look.
+Finding cheap insurance with a SR-22 in Montana might require some research, but it could pay off in the end.
+The Zebra examined how much a SR-22 usually costs in Montana and how to request one — let’s dive in.

 Car insurance with an SR-22 in Montana is usually expensive.
-This isn't a direct result of the SR-22 — typical filing fees run just $15 to $35 — but thanks to the insurance rate increases from the issue that necessitated the SR-22 to begin with.
+This isn't a direct cost of the certificate — filing fees might be just $15 to $35 — but a product of the insurance premium increases triggered by the violation that prompted the SR-22.

-Insurance companies charge higher-risk clients more to account for the increased risk of having to pay out a claim after a crash.
-The rate increase you will receive may depend on the severity and number of the citations — below are average auto insurance rates for drivers with SR-22s in Montana.
+Auto insurance companies charge high-risk drivers more expensive rates to account for the heightened risk of claims payouts via collisions.
+The rate increase you could face will depend on the frequency and severity of your citations — listed below are average auto insurance prices after an SR-22 in Montana.

 |High-risk rating factor||Average annual rate||Increase vs. no violations|

-If you are trying to find affordable auto insurance coverage with a SR-22, The Zebra is ready to help.
-Enter your ZIP code below to get personalized car insurance quotes from leading insurers.
+If you're seeking inexpensive car insurance after getting a SR-22 certificate, we are ready to help.
+Enter your ZIP code below to find personalized auto insurance quotes from top insurers.

-For uninsured drivers:When filing for car insurance, you might face an additional fee for the prospective insurer to file an SR-22 request form and to cover your more risky driving profile.
-An SR-22 requirement may prevent you from buying insurance from some carriers, while others may happily sell you a policy.
+Uninsured?When filing for a new policy, you might be saddled with an up-front fee to cover the cost of the SR-22 request form and your high-risk driving profile.
+Needing an SR-22 might prevent you from purchasing insurance from some companies, while others may happily sell you a policy.

-Between September and December 2017, The Zebra performed car insurance price analysis through its proprietary quote engine, incorporating data from rating platforms and public rate filings.
-The Zebra analyzed almost 53 million rates to explore trends for specific auto insurance rating factors across all U.S. ZIP codes, averaged by state, including Washington, D.C.
+The Zebra performed auto insurance rate analysis via its proprietary quote engine, including data from insurance rating platforms and public rate filings.
+The Zebra surveyed nearly 53 million rates to examine trends for specific auto insurance rating factors across all United States ZIP codes, averaged by state, including Washington, D.C.